fabric8io/fabric8/docs/faqGeneral.md

 in the Maven project and use the [Fabric8 Maven plugin to start](mavenPlugin.html#running) the application in Kubernetes without keeping the configuration in any central repository (like Git).

-However keeping app files in Git for easier configuration management can be useful.
-That's why Hawt.io provides this functionality for you.
-You can push your configuration to the Hawt.io Git repository via [fabric8:deploy](mavenPlugin.html#deploying) Maven goal.
-Fabric8 uses [App Zip](appzip.html) packaging format to distribute the configuration between the various environments.
+However keeping app files in Git for easier configuration management is recommended.
+That's why fabric8 has integrated with [Gogs](http://gogs.io/) for on premise git repository hosting.
+This comes from the [fabric8 DevOps](fabric8DevOps.md) features.

 #### Is Fabric8 server required to provision applications?